pytorch/vision/docs/source/feature_extraction.rst

   # Now you can build the feature extractor.
 This returns a module whose forward
   # method returns a dictionary like:
   # {
-  #     'layer1': ouput of layer 1,
+  #     'layer1': output of layer 1,
-  #     'layer2': ouput of layer 2,
+  #     'layer2': output of layer 2,
-  #     'layer3': ouput of layer 3,
+  #     'layer3': output of layer 3,
-  #     'layer4': ouput of layer 4,
+  #     'layer4': output of layer 4,
   # }
   create_feature_extractor(m, return_nodes=return_nodes)